Working With NACHA Payments

 It is recommended that you set up the webhook notification to tell you when a new batch has been created.
 To ensure that you don't miss any batches, we encourage you to check the list of batches regularly.
 This should be done by querying the list of batch IDs and checking them against the IDs of batches you have.

-In your middleware we recommend that you have a database table that keeps track of the following:
+In your custom application we recommend that you have a database table that keeps track of the following: